Google Pixel Fold leak confirms familiar design — but selfie camera is a mystery

 However, the post also reveals the Pixel Fold will have a similar back cover to the Pixel 7, while the front will look like Oppo's first foldable, the Find N. The internal screen, on the other hand, will be a full screen without a notch — no hole-punch hole camera in sight.

 “The inner screen has a full screen without a hole, and the ultra-micro-hole camera is on the frame,” the post states.
 The post is translated using Google Translate, so it's hard to know what this means exactly.
-Instead of an under-display camera, apparently there could be a "ultra-micro-hole camera" somewhere on the frame, possible in the bezel.
+Instead of an under-display camera, apparently, there could be an "ultra-micro-hole camera" somewhere on the frame, possibly in the bezel.
 That said, we may not see a camera when the foldable is open, meaning no selfie camera.

 For now, it's clear the post indicates that Pixel Fold will be all-screen when unfolded, with no bezel in sight.
 Digital Chat Station has a track record of reliable leaks, but we won't know for sure what the Pixel Fold will look like until it is (finally) announced.